mendix/docs/content/best-practices/architecture/integration/integration-intro.md

 To assist Mendix app projects in this area, typical examples are presented of how Mendix apps play functionally different roles and how they integrate well within an enterprise landscape.
 This is especially helpful for organizations that want to use Mendix for core systems replacement or large scale migrations towards the cloud as well as when Mendix is the preferred platform for all custom development.

-## 2 Microservices integration
+## 2 Microservices Integration

-Microservices architecture is prevails nowadays over layered SOA architectures as a much more efficient way to implement service-oriented and event-driven architectures.
+Microservices architecture prevails nowadays over layered SOA architectures as a much more efficient way to implement service-oriented and event-driven architectures.

 However, microservice architecture has changed a lot of things in the area of integration.
 For more information, see Martin Fowler's [Microservices: a definition of this new architectural term](https://martinfowler.com/articles/microservices.html ).

-In general, microservices replace solutions where functional dependencies have become too complex like the following:
+In general, microservices replace solutions where functional dependencies have become too complex, like the following:

 * Large monolithic systems working on one single large database
 * SOA-layered architectures